cheeyeo/neural-machine-translation/README.md

 ### Findings

 The model is fairly accurate on most of the predictions made on the test set and is in line with the expectations set out earlier on dataset of this size.
 However, it is unable to produce an accurate translation for short phrases in some instances.
 The results suggest that perhaps the model does not have the capacity to learn and a deeper model might be required.

 ## 5. Improvements

 ( Describes experimental results for attempts to improve the performance of the better performing models, such as hyperparameter tuning and ensemble methods. )

-An improvement to the baseline model is to add an Attention mechanism to the model and build a deeper model to increase the representational capacity of the network.
+An improvement to the baseline model is to add an `Attention` mechanism to the model and build a deeper model to increase the representational capacity of the network.
 This would allow for larger datasets to be used in training and evaluation.

-( The above is currently in progress .... )

 ## 6. Final Model

 ( Describes the choice of a final model, including configuration and performance.
 It is a good idea to demonstrate saving and loading the model and demonstrate the ability to make predictions on a holdout dataset. )

-TODO
+[IN PROGRESS]

 ## 7. Extensions

 ( Describes areas that were considered but not addressed in the project that could be explored in the future. )

-TODO

-## Resources
+## 8. Resources
 * [Deep Learning with NLP](https://machinelearningmastery.com/deep-learning-for-nlp/)

 * [Sequence Model course from deep learning specialization](https://www.coursera.org/learn/nlp-sequence-models)